alphagov/notifications-python-client/README.md

 Find `template_id` by clicking **API info** for the template you want to send.

-The `reference` is an identifier that you want to use to identify the notification, rather that use our id of the notification.
+The `reference` is option, it is an identifier that you want to use to identify the notification, rather than use our id of the notification.

 If a template has placeholders, you need to provide their values in `personalisation`, for example: